Admission and Affordability

 • What are the primary Middle and Upper School entry points and how many new students do you add to the class?

 Sixth, seventh and ninth grades are our largest entry points.
-We admit approximately 40-45 students to sixth grade, 20-30 to seventh grade and 25-30 to ninth grade.
+We enroll approximately 30-40 new students to sixth grade, 30-35 to seventh grade and 30-40 to ninth grade.
 In other grade levels, spaces become available through attrition.

 • When may I come see the School?

-We offer multiple ways to experience our dynamic campus.
-Please create a student profile in Ravenna Hub to view and register for events.
+We offer multiple ways to experience our dynamic campus:

 • On-campus tours take place during the school day.